beurar/Viceroys-STALKER-ALife/README.md

 * Map markers are removed automatically when their anomaly field expires after `STALKER_AnomalyFieldDuration` minutes.
 * Fields are distributed randomly across the entire map.
+* Fields can be **Permanent** or **Temporary**.
+Permanent fields remain in place and only reshuffle their anomalies during an emission.
+Temporary fields are deleted after an emission and respawn at new random positions.
+The ratio of permanent fields is controlled by `VSA_permanentFieldChance`.
+Permanent fields also receive thematic names on their map markers.
+When no towns are nearby the names fall back to generic locations like the coast, a hill or a forest based on the surrounding terrain.
 * Anomalies only activate when players are nearby and go dormant when no one is in range.

 ### Mutants